Generalised Anxiety Online Support

 I think I might be living with Generalised Anxiety Disorder

-If you recognise a range of those symptoms, you might be suffering from GAD.
+If you recognise a range of those signs of anxiety, you might be suffering from GAD.
 The most important thing to remember is that you’re not on your own: there are people who can help.

 Together, we can find the right approach to treatment that will help improve your life for good.